jindrichmynarz/dissertation/parts/qualitative_evaluation.md

 <!--
 TODO:
-* Structured interviews with civil servants.
+* Structured interviews with domain experts and prospective users (civil servants).
-* Do model tasks:
+* Try to do model tasks:
   * Provide (small, randomly selected from top n+k matchmaking results) n of companies per contract and let the interviewee sort them based on their suitability for the contract.
 Then evaluate correlation.
   * Provide (small) n of companies per contract, let the interviewee distinguish true and false positives.
 Compute precision, recall, F1 measure?